Looking for help with your list?

 View Purchase Likelihood

-You’ll find an overview of your customer’s likelihood to purchase again on the Audience Overview page (beta).
+You’ll find a summary of your customer’s likelihood to purchase again on your audience dashboard.
 Likelihood to purchase again is also available to use as segmentation criteria.

 About the Categories